kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

         networking.kyma-project.io/from-ingressgateway: allowed
 ```

-### [Optional] Apply a deny-by-default policy
+### [Optional] Apply a Deny-By-Default Policy

-In case the workload namespace should be isolated with a deny-by-default policy, make sure to allow ingress from `istio-ingressgateway` in that policy as well.
+To isolate a workload's namespace with a deny-by-default policy, make sure to allow ingress from `istio-ingressgateway` in that policy.
-Example NetworkPolicy allowing ingress from `istio-ingressgateway` to the workload:
+See an example NetworkPolicy resource allowing ingress from `istio-ingressgateway` to the workload:

 ```yaml
 apiVersion: networking.k8s.io/v1